 Only attendees that have purchased the FinCon Pro Pass.

 How is the Pro Networking organized?

 At the conference: Companies participating in Pro Networking will sit at tables in a spacious conference room.
-Andrea Amir, the on-site coordinator, will announce that the 1st meeting time slot is beginning.
-Pro Pass level attendees that have scheduled meetings in this 1st time slot will locate the correct company table and begin their meeting with the representatives onsite.
-After 8 to 10 mins, Andrea will announce that it’s time for the 2nd time slot.
+The on-site coordinator, will announce that the 1st meeting time slot is beginning.
+Pro Pass level attendees that have scheduled meetings in this 1st-time slot will locate the correct company table and begin their meeting with the representatives onsite.
+After 15 mins, the coordinator will announce that it’s time for the 2nd time slot.
 Pro Pass level attendees will then have a minute to make their way to the next table and begin their next meeting.
-This will continue until Pro Networking ends at 6:30pm.
+This will continue until Pro Networking ends.

 How is this more advantageous than setting up meetups with individual companies throughout the conference?